ttu/ttu.github.io/_posts/2023-2-20-servers-handling-requests.md

 Basic web application requires quite a lot of simultaneous users that raw performance start to really matter.
 Especially if proper caching is used.
 If each customer request is e.g. customer specific, then common caching is not an option and performance is even more important.

-## Do server handle reqeusts concurrently or parallel?
+## Do Servers Handle Requests Concurrently or in Parallel?

 Concurrency relates to an application that is processing more than one task at the same time.

 ![Untitled](/images/posts/servers-requests/parallel.png)
 Image from: [https://commons.wikimedia.org/wiki/File:Parallel-concurrent.png](https://commons.wikimedia.org/wiki/File:Parallel-concurrent.png)

-## How threads work in Python
+## How Threads Work in Python

 ![Untitled](/images/posts/servers-requests/python-threads.png)